juanfernandes/juanfernandes-uk/src/blog/multiple-blogs-with-perch-cms.md

   - blog app
   - multiple blogs with perch
   - multiple blogs
-customPostImg: 'intro--code-img'
+customPostImg: "intro--code-img"
-postImage: 'v1579162296/computer-18363301920-1.jpg'
+postImage: "v1579162296/computer-18363301920-1.jpg"
-date: 2019-03-13T13:00:08.995Z
+date: 2019-03-13T13:00:08Z
 tags:
   - development
 ---
-An existing client asked me to move their blog from /self-help/blog/ to the root of the website - but they wanted to keep the self-help blog, as well as having a blog for general posts and a blog for media related articles, ie press releases etc.
+An existing client asked me to move their blog from /self-help/blog/ to the root of the website - but they wanted to keep the self-help blog, as well as having a blog for general posts and a blog for media related articles, ie press releases etc.{.lead}

 I wondered if the perch blog app had a built-in way of doing this - it does but not in the way I thought it would.
 It does have `perch_blog_section()` which allows you to output a blog section onto a page.